 Unitary Method in Ratio and Proportion

 Unitary method in maths is also used to find the ratio between two quantities.
 Consider the following situation.
-A contractor employed two men, Ram and Shyam, to work in his factory and paid them daily wages.
-Ram is paid $150 and Shyam is paid $110 for each day's work.
-Ram saves $800 per month and Shyam saves $500 per month.
+A contractor employed two men, Ryan and David, to work in his factory and paid them daily wages.
+Ryan is paid $150 and David is paid $110 for each day's work.
+Ryan saves $800 per month and David saves $500 per month.
 Can you find the ratio of their monthly expenditure?

-Proportion is defined as the relationship between two ratio.
-SO, with the help of unitary method we can also find the missing value in the given proportion of two quantities.
+Proportion is defined as the relationship between two ratios.
+So, with the help of the unitary method, we can also find the missing value in the given proportion of two quantities.
 For example, if the cost and number of balloons sold by two different sellers are defined in a proportion as 3:4::15:x.
-Here we can find the missing value of x by using the concept of unitary method.
-If cost of 4 balloons is $3, then number of balloons bought in $15 is 3/4 = 15/x, that is same as, 3x=60.
-So, the number of balloons is $20.
+Here we can find the missing value of x by using the concept of the unitary method.
+If the cost of 4 balloons is $3, then the number of balloons bought in $15 is 3/4 = 15/x, which is the same as, 3x=60.
+So, the number of balloons is 20.

-Let's move on to solve some more real-life problems based on unitary method.
+Let's move on to solve some more real-life problems based on the unitary method.